Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/capabilities.md

 * Integrated prepNTFS allows to scan PS3ISO, PSXISO, BDISO & DVDISO on NTFS devices without need to run prepISO/prepNTFS
 * Support for _.ntfs\[BDFILE\]_ \(fake ISO created by IRISMAN or prepISO/prepNTFS\) - Used to play AVI/MP4 movies or install large packages stored on NTFS
 * Support to mount NTFS games using raw\_iso.sprx \(rawseciso by Estwald\) - Supports fake ISO
-* Support last\_game.txt / autoboot on nonCobra edition
+* Support last\_game.txt / autoboot on non-Cobra edition
 * Auto install PKG mounted from exFAT/ext/NTFS \(reduce steps needed to install a PKG\)

 **Emulation features**